-If you’ve gone to the store any time after Valentine’s Day, I’m sure you’ve spotted those orange Reese’s pieces in the little plastic carrot shaped bag.
-Those are what I used.
-You can surely buy a bag of any candies that have little orange ones in it and pick them out, if your heart desires.
+If you've gone to the store any time after Valentine's Day, I'm sure you've spotted those orange Reese's pieces in the little plastic carrot-shaped bag.
+Those are what I used, but you can also buy a bag or box of Reese's pieces candies and pick out the orange candies.

 The next task at hand is to get yourself some round pretzels.
 White chocolate or yogurt pretzels would be perfect, but I couldn't find any.
 They have to be round otherwise you'll have weird shaped bunny tails.
 If you're A-okay with funny looking bunny tails though, then go for it!
 I even saw that they throw them in some chex mix bags.
 No one likes to just eat them plain anyhow, so if you cannot find plain round pretzels, grab a bag of the turtle or honey nut chex mix.
 They have round pretzels in them.

 - 1 ¼ cups white candy melts

 - 1 cup green candy melts

 - Lay down a large piece of wax paper or parchment paper.

 - Lay out all your round pretzels and cheerios.
 Make sure they're flat and not stacked.
 If you don't want baby bunny tails, leave out the cheerios.

 - In a disposable piping bag or zip lock bag, microwave the white candy melts for 30 seconds intervals then squishing the bag around after each interval.
 Repeat about 3 more times to completely melt the candy melts.